FrancisBanville/ms_interpreting_probabilities/README.md

 environmental and biological conditions of the community).
 In local webs, edges commonly represent our degree of belief that two taxa interact in nature, but can also represent the probability of *observing* this interaction (@Catchen2023Missinga).
-For example, @Kopelke2017FooStra assembled a dataset of binary local European food webs of willow-galling sawflies and their natural enemies, clearly referencing each food web in space and time. @Gravel2019BriElt used this dataset to infer the probabilities of locally observing interactions between co-occurring species, with the added aspect of situating local webs within the context of environmental variables.
-This was achieved by including temperature and precipitation as conditional variables in some of their models.
+For example,  @Gravel2019BriElt used a dataset of binary local European food webs of willow-galling sawflies and their natural enemies, all referenced in space and time and consisting of similar species, to infer the probabilities of locally observing interactions between co-occurring species.
+This was achieved by situating local webs within the context of environmental variables, i.e. by including temperature and precipitation as conditional variables in some of their models.

 We define space as the collection of geographic coordinates $(x, y, z)$, with
 $(x, y)$ representing longitude and latitude coordinates, and $z$ denoting